Tsushima (game): Publication history

 In 1976, GDW published The Russo-Japanese War, a two-game collection of Tsushima (naval combat) and Port Arthur (land combat).
 Both were designed by Marc Miller, and featured the artwork of Rich Banner.

-Following the demise of SPI, Hobby Japan acquired the rights to The Russo-Japanese War and printed a Japanese-language version in Command #55 (March-April 2004).
+Following the demise of SPI, Hobby Japan acquired the rights to The Russo-Japanese War and printed a Japanese-language version in Command #55 (March–April 2004).

 Reception

+In Issue 8 of Perfidious Albion, Geoff Barnard and Charles Vasey exchanged thoughts about the game.
+Vasey commented, "The actual naval clashes are pretty accurate I feel, they are not thrilling however."
+Barnard replied, "Having agreed with the above, I would add that I am not very happy with the rather basic 'hit' system used for combat results.
+I suppose it serves its purpose fairly well, but I would have preferred a tactical combat system with more result variations than are allowed here."
+In Issue 20, both Vasey and Barnard commented on playing the combination of Tsushima and Port Arthur as one campaign game.
+Vasey noted that "the naval section takes on a whole new meaning with both sides seeking to influence the land campaign, by the careful use of their fleets."
+Barnard concurred, commenting, "The land/sea combined game certainly works well and gives an excellent insight into the value of controlling the sea during a land campaign ...
+The two games do stand on their own, but played together, Tsushima places superbly realistic constraints upon the land campaign, while Port Arthur provides a considerable incentive to play the naval game for all its worth."

 In the 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer commented "Tsushima can be played with Port Arthur, or with abstract rules reflecting the course of the land action; the former seems to be the most interesting version, with the latter rather simple."

 In Issue 6 of the UK wargaming magazine Phoenix, Rob Gibson called Tsushima "an excellent game, recreating the feel of the period with its formalised lines of battle and the uncertainties of operating the modern steam-driven warships."
 Gibson liked the detail provided, including "the effects of primary and secondary armament, having too many ships to fire on too few, torpedo attacks — you name it and it's there."
 He concluded, "I think a lot of people will enjoy it and not only the naval 'Buffs' at that."